nealrobbins/liferay-docs/develop/commerce/articles/20-segments-and-catalog-rules/catalog-rule-type.markdown

     <aui:input label="name" name="nameSubstring" type="text" value="<%= nameSubstring %>" />

+This JSP adds a text field to the admin screen for creating a new catalog rule.
-This JSP yadayadayada... it calls for `init.jsp` to be located one directory up, providing imports:
+When an administrator makes an entry in the field and saves the rule, the entry is passed in as `nameSubstring`.
+Note that the JSP calls for `init.jsp` to be located one directory up, providing imports:

-(include init.jsp).
-Don't conclude with code.
+    <%@ taglib uri="http://liferay.com/tld/aui" prefix="aui" %>

+    <%@ page import="com.liferay.portal.kernel.util.WebKeys" %>

+    <%@ page import="java.lang.reflect.Method" %>

+That's it.
+Substitute your own logic for the name-matching procedure in this tutorial, and your new rule type is ready to go.